MarinaRagozina/web/README.md

 # web
-files with completed tasks from frontend course
+files with completed tasks from frontend course on stepik